mapattacker/datascience/docker.rst

 Build the Image
 *******************
-``docker build -t image-name .`` --(-t = tag the image as) build and name image, "." as current directory to look for Dockerfile
+``docker build -t imageName:tagName .`` --(-t = tag the image as) build and name image, "." as current directory to look for Dockerfile

 Push to Dockerhub
 ********************